-A graduate of St. Catherine Academy should demonstrate Christian faith and love of God, a commitment to academic excellence, a willingness to give compassionate service to the community, a consciousness of their role as a global citizen, and a deep respect and sisterhood with all women.
+A graduate of St. Catherine Academy should demonstrate Christian faith and love of God, a commitment to academic excellence, a willingness to give compassionate service to the community, a consciousness of their role as a principled leader, and the courage to be a voice for dignity and respect.